-Last winter we arranged to have a photographer visit us as we put together an itinerary of fun outdoor winter experiences that are available just beyond our freshly-shoveled doorsteps.
+It’s hard to believe, but it’s been two years since we arranged to have a videographer & photographer join us to capture outdoor winter experiences.
+We assembled an itinerary of fun activities that are available just beyond our freshly-shoveled doorsteps.
 It was a whirlwind shoot, with short stops scheduled over two jam-packed days at various locations across L&A.

 Snowmobiling with the L&A Ridge Runners